Import an ESRI Shapefile

 |

-This routine imports an ESRI shapefile (.shp
+This routine imports an ESRI shapefile (.shp) into either a

-, depending on the type of
+PolySet or EventData, depending on the type of

 shapefile.
 It supports types 1 (Point), 3 (PolyLine), and 5 (Polygon)

-and types 3 and 5 into a
+and imports type 1 into EventData and types 3 and 5 into a

-.
-In addition to the shapefile (.shp
+PolySet.
+In addition to the shapefile (.shp), it

-requires the related index file (.shx
+requires the related index file (.shx).

-If a database containing feature attributes (.dbf
+If a database containing feature attributes (.dbf) exists, it

-the database columns to the EventData
+the database columns to the EventData object.
+For a

-attaches that object to the PolySet
+attaches that object to the PolySet in an attribute named

 “PolyData”.

-file exists, this information is attached as an attribute.
+If a .prj file exists, this information is attached as an attribute.

 If the first 3 characters are ‘GEO’, then a geographic projection

-.
+is assumed and projection="LL".
 If the first 4 characters are

 ‘PROJ’, and ‘UTM’ occurs elsewhere in the string, then the

-Universal Transverse Mercator projection is assumed and projection="UTM"
+Universal Transverse Mercator projection is assumed and projection="UTM".

-Otherwise, projection=1
+Otherwise, projection=1.

-Shapes of numeric shape type 5
+Shapes of numeric shape type 5 exported from ArcView in geographic

 projection identify solids as polygons with vertices following a clockwise